-In addition to their historic significance, the Bonnet House grounds encompass one of the last examples in South Florida of a native barrier island habitat.
+I n addition to their historic significance, the Bonnet House grounds encompass one of the last examples in South Florida of a native barrier island habitat.
 Five distinct ecosystems can be found on the property including the Atlantic Ocean beach and primary dune, a fresh water slough, the secondary dune which includes the house site, mangrove wetlands, and a maritime forest.
 In compliment to the natural vegetation, the grounds contain a Desert Garden composed of arid plantings, a hibiscus garden, and the main courtyard planted with tropical vegetation.
-Evelyn Bartlett was a passionate orchid collector and the varieties she left to Bonnet House comprise one of the largest collections of orchids in the Southeast United States.
-Various blooming examples are rotated regularly through the estate’s Orchid Showroom.
+Evelyn Bartlett was a passionate orchid collector.
+Various blooming examples are rotated regularly through the estate’s Orchid Display House.

 Hurricanes Katrina and Wilma caused significant damage to the grounds in 2005 and destroyed much of the estate’s upper tree canopy.
 A major restoration project was begun in 2008 to replant the grounds to restore them to their period of significance appearance and to shield the property’s historic view corridors from neighboring development.